THC 20.6 - 22.8%

 In these cases, a larger dose than the average might be recommended, depending on the patient’s needs and treatment options.
 It can be consumed by smoking it, or in the form of marijuana edibles.

-In addition to this, the Purple Kush weed is used to help with stress, anxiety, depression, and other mental conditions.
+In addition to this, Purple Kush is used to help with stress, anxiety, depression, and other mental conditions.
 However, those who suffer from such disorders or have some psychological issues need a smaller, an average dose.
 The people who are handling mental conditions are more susceptible to THC induced anxiety and paranoia, regardless of the strain they are consuming.
-This is why, if you choose to consume the Purple Kush cannabis strain for medicinal purposes, you need to discuss your treatment plan with a professional.
+This is why, if you choose to consume the Purple Kush strain for medicinal purposes, you need to discuss your treatment plan with a professional.

-There isn’t much risk linked with Purple Kush weed as this isn’t a Sativa-influenced strain or a stimulator in any way.
+There isn’t much risk linked with Purple Kush strain, as this isn’t a Sativa-influenced strain or a stimulator in any way.
 The majority of users don’t experience symptoms such as paranoia or stress when consuming this strain.
 Among the most common reported negative effects is cottonmouth or otherwise referred to as – dry mouth.

 This is the most common side effect with almost every marijuana strain you’ll ever try, and it’s not really a big issue.
 It can be easily managed with a bit of preparation.
 Just make sure to hydrate well before, during, and after consuming the strain.
 You can quench your thirst easily, which probably makes this symptom one of the least worrisome symptoms in terms of marijuana consumption.